USAJOBS/ATP-Support/job-announcement-playbook/details/how-to-apply.md

 category: how-to-apply
 title: How to apply
 sidenav: how-to-apply
-lead: This section tells the job seeker the ways in which they can apply to this job.
+lead: This section tells the job seeker how they can apply to a job.
-current-fields: ["Agency contact information", "Apply by fax", "Further certification statement", "Positions filled statement", "Next steps"]
+current-fields: [ "Apply by fax", "Positions filled statement", "Actions", "Agency contact information", "Preview questionnaire URL", "Next steps"]
-previous-fields: ["Reasonable accommodation policy"]

 ---

-This section should being with the following:
+Begin this section with the following:

-#### Example

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
 <h4>Prepare your application in USAJOBS</h4>
 <p>
-To start your application, click Apply and we'll walk you through a five step process where you’ll attach a resume and any required documents.
+To start your application, click **Apply** and we'll walk you through a five step process where you’ll attach a resume and any required documents.
 </p>
 <p>
 During the application process you can review, edit, delete and update your information.
 We’ll automatically save your progress as you go, so you won’t lose any changes.